lopopolo/dotfiles/zsh/README.md

 ### Caveats

 - rustup will dump some lines to `.zshrc` here when installing for the first time.
-These lines are already included in this directory's bash configuration.
+These lines are already included in this directory's zsh configuration.
   Remove them from `.zshrc` after rustup is installed.

 ## `.zprofile`